 Both miconazole and ketoconazole are antifungal medicines.
 However, they are prescribed for different type of fungal infections

 Yes, miconazole works for oral and vaginal yeast infections.

-User Submitted Feedback For Miconel NA Gel
+User Submitted Feedback For Miconel Gel

 What were the side-effects while using this medicine?

 How much was the improvement?

 “The following are the results of on-going survey on 1mg.com for Miconel Gel.
 These results only indicate the perceptions of the website users.
 Please base your medical decisions only on the advice of a doctor or a registered medical professional.”